Code-Institute-Submissions/ArcticSchool/README.md

 ### Logotype

-I've used [Provicali](https://www.dafont.com/provicali.font) to create a logotype..
+I've used [Provicali](https://www.dafont.com/provicali.font) to create a logotype.

 ### Colors

-Whole application coloristic was selected based on the projecet name and my personal style of design.
-Name **Arcitc** will always reminds us winter and cold climate.
+The whole application coloristic was selected based on the project name and my personal style of design.
+Name **Arctic** will always remind us of winter and cold climate.
 That's why I've decided to use two main colors: white and blue.
-I've also used different additonals tones of blue color to accent different elements of page.
-To break white and blue colors I've used black and tones of black colour.
+I've also used different additional tones of blue color to accent different elements of the page.
+To break white and blue colors I've used black and tones of black color.

 After testing different coloristic to break out the blues and whites, I've decided to add another color: red.
-Red will stand out and notify customer about something important on the page, something they should look at.
+Red will stand out and notify customers about something important on the page, something they should look at.

-To create colour pallet I've used [Coolors.co](https://coolors.co) - super fast color schemes generator!
+To create a color pallet I've used [Coolors.co](https://coolors.co) - super fast color schemes generator!

-If you want to copy my colour pallet scheme, pelase use this link [ArcticSchoolColors](https://coolors.co/ffffff-9deefb-00d4f5-31addf-1ca5dc-059cd9-000000) or view localy [ColorPalette](https://github.com/KarolSliwka/ArcticSchool/blob/main/wireframes/colour-palette.png)
+If you want to copy my color pallet scheme, please use this link [ArcticSchoolColors](https://coolors.co/ffffff-9deefb-00d4f5-31addf-1ca5dc-059cd9-000000) or view locally [ColorPalette](https://github.com/KarolSliwka/ArcticSchool/blob/main/wireframes/colour-palette.png)

 ![Arctic School Coloristic](https://raw.githubusercontent.com/KarolSliwka/ArcticSchool/main/wireframes/colour-palette.png)

 ### Fonts

-In this project I've decied to use two different fonts.
+In this project, I've decided to use two different fonts.
-Fonts have been selected carefully to separate main titles from contet text.
-This should help user read the smaller text on different type of devices
+Fonts have been selected carefully to separate main titles from the content text.
+This should help the user read the smaller text on a different type of devices

-As a main title and subtitle font I've used - [Montserrat](https://fonts.google.com/specimen/Montserrat?thickness=7&preview.text=&preview.text_type=custom&query=Montserrat) font. \
+As the main title and subtitle font, I've used - [Montserrat](https://fonts.google.com/specimen/Montserrat?thickness=7&preview.text=&preview.text_type=custom&query=Montserrat) font. \
-For other text I've used - [Lato](https://fonts.google.com/specimen/Lato?thickness=7&preview.text=&preview.text_type=custom&query=Lato) font.
+For other text, I've used - [Lato](https://fonts.google.com/specimen/Lato?thickness=7&preview.text=&preview.text_type=custom&query=Lato) font.

 ### Icons

-I've used different type, shapes and style of icons in this project to separate important elements from main content.
-Part of my icons are static files which you can download by registering on [icons8](https://icons8.com/icons). \
+I've used different types, shapes, and styles of icons in this project to separate important elements from the main content.
+Part of my icons is static files which you can download by registering on [icons8](https://icons8.com/icons). \
 I have also used a [Fontawesome](https://fontawesome.com) for handy and most common icons.

 ### Framework

-From the first time when I've started to using [jQuery](https://jquery.com), I just felt in love with this JavaScript Library designed to simplify tree traversal and manipulation.
-By using it I've created lots of different mouse events, css animiation and other very nice looking features.
-Because of jQuery I believe user interraction with the page is on the next level.
+From the first time when I've started using [jQuery](https://jquery.com), I just fell in love with this JavaScript library designed to simplify tree traversal and manipulation.
+By using it I've created lots of different mouse events, CSS animation, and other very nice-looking features.
+Because of jQuery, I believe user interaction with the page is on the next level.
 This is making my project more attractive for users and make their experience better.

-I have used [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) to build quickly desinged and customized responsive application with mobile-first approach.
-Bootstrap is providing sass variables and mixins, responsive grid system which hepled me create nice pages layout and structure.
-I've used components to create navbar, cards, forms etc.
+I have used [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) to build quickly designed and customized responsive applications with a mobile-first approach.
+Bootstrap is providing sass variables and mixins, responsive grid system which helped me create nice pages layout and structure.
+I've used components to create navbar, cards, forms, etc.

 ### Wireframes

 To create wireframes I've used [Axure RP9](https://www.axure.com) software.
-If you don't want to buy the software, you can use the 30 days free trail version (Exactly like I did).
+If you don't want to buy the software, you can use the 30 days free trial version (Exactly like I did).

-To veiw all wireframes for this project please use this link - [Arctic School Wireframes](https://github.com/KarolSliwka/ArcticSchool/tree/main/wireframes)
+To view all wireframes for this project please use this link - [Arctic School Wireframes](https://github.com/KarolSliwka/ArcticSchool/tree/main/wireframes)

 __*Note:*__ To create this project I am fighting with myself to decide which style will suit this project the most.
-That's why, I belive some wireframes may change through the development process and several improvements can have place, such as buttons style, images position, text style or user small user interface changes.
+That's why, I believe some wireframes may change through the development process and several improvements could be done, such as buttons style, image position, text style, or user small user interface changes.

 ---